yunyaopan/crypto-learning-path/README.md

 # Who is this guide for?
 Anyone who are interested to learn about blockchain and cryptocurrencies.
+Especially good for visual learner like me!

 # How is this guide structured?
-As a beginner, I am sure you have lots of questions and I believe it's best to let those questions to guide your learning journey.
+As a beginner, I am sure you have lots of questions.
+I believe it's best to let those questions to guide your learning journey.
 Therefore, this guide is structured as a set of questions and suggested resources that answer the question.

 ## What is blockchain?
 - [A visual guide- Blockchain explained](http://graphics.reuters.com/TECHNOLOGY-BLOCKCHAIN/010070P11GN/index.html)